SamWitte/Adiabatic_RayTracer/src/README.md

                       [--maxNodes MAXNODES] [--seed SEED] [-h]

 optional arguments:
-  --combineFiles COMBINEFILES
-                        Should the raytracer be run, or should be only combine the results with 'ftag'?
-0: run raytracer (type: Int64, default: 0) --ThetaM THETAM       misalignment angle in rad (type: Float64,
+  --ThetaM THETAM       misalignment angle in rad (type: Float64,
                         default: 0.2)
   --Nts NTS             number photon trajectories (type: Int64,